McMaster-University-Library/Digital-Archive-Tools/README.md

 	- Download and install Python 2.7 on your computer.
 	- Install the Google API Python Client to your computer.
 		- If the pip module is not installed, download get-pip.py here: https://bootstrap.pypa.io/get-pip.py.
-		- Install the pip module by running the donwloaded get-pip.py script.
+		- Install the pip module by running the downloaded get-pip.py script.
 	- Create a new Google Analytics API Project.

 	http://www.ryanpraski.com/google-analytics-reporting-api-python-tutorial/